tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 **Custom client order IDs**

 You do not always need to set a custom client order ID.
-Most of the time, the cleanest option is to send the order without `newClientOrderId` and let the SDK handle the request normally:
+Most of the time, the cleanest option is to send the order without `newClientOrderId` or the equivalent custom ID field for that endpoint, and let the SDK handle the request normally:

 ```typescript
 await client.submitNewOrder({